MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 Azure Cognitive Search helps your bot provide users with a rich search experience, including the ability to facet and filter information.

-- You can use Azure Cognitive Search as a feature within Azure Cognitive Service for Language.
+- You can use Azure Cognitive Search as a feature within Azure AI Language.
 - You can use the Azure Cognitive Search service directly.

 ### Azure Cognitive Search